foxnewsnetwork/foxyam/README.markdown

 1. (Global) Account show page (sees how much $, where money is going, where money is coming from)
 2. (Global) Admin account show page (sees add $, subtract $)
-3. Listings index
+3. Listings index - done
-4. Listing show
+4. Listing show - working on it
 5. Listing.offers
 6. Offer.counter
 7. Offer.accept